FRSOURCE/cypress-plugin-visual-regression-diff/README.md

   <br>
   <i>Plugin for visual regression testing that provides smooth experience:
     <br>Specify threshold below which the test will fail.
-    <br>Quickly preview old/new screenshots and a visual diff between the two directly in the Cypress UI.
+    <br>Quickly preview old &amp; new screenshot directly in the Cypress UI.
+    <br>Find visual changes using images diff.
-    <br>Published as treeshakeable bundles, separate for JS ES5 or modern browsers thanks to <a href="https://www.npmjs.com/package/microbundle">microbundle</a>.
+    <br>Published as treeshakeable bundles, separate for JS ES5 or modern bundlers thanks to <a href="https://www.npmjs.com/package/microbundle">microbundle</a>.
+    <br>Working with every bundler (tested on webpack, vite, rollup),
     <br>Provides proper typings as is written completely in <a href="https://www.typescriptlang.org">typescript</a>.</i>
   <br>
   <br>